GMestreM/ragxiv/reports/llm_zoomcamp_final_project_report.md

 To determine the most effective Retrieval-Augmented Generation (RAG) approach for ragXiv, I tested three different Large Language Models (LLMs) to compare their performance:
-- llama3-70b-8192
+- `llama3-70b-8192`
-- gemma2-9b-it
+- `gemma2-9b-it`
-- llama-3.1-70b-versatile
+- `llama-3.1-70b-versatile`

 I employed an LLM-as-a-Judge evaluation criterion, which involves the following steps:
-- Question and Retrieval: For each user query, the RAG system retrieves relevant documents from the knowledge base and generates an answer using one of the tested LLMs.
+-  **Question and Retrieval**: For each user query, the RAG system retrieves relevant documents from the knowledge base and generates an answer using one of the tested LLMs.
-- Judging Relevance: After generating the answer, a different LLM is used to evaluate the relevance of the generated response in relation to the original user query.
+-  **Judging Relevance**: After generating the answer, a different LLM is used to evaluate the relevance of the generated response in relation to the original user query.
-- Scoring: The relevance is scored, and the average relevance score is calculated for each LLM.
+-  **Scoring**: The relevance is scored, and the average relevance score is calculated for each LLM.

 Script `evaluate_rag.py` was used for this task.
 The results obtained are summarized in the following table: